 You can exercise endlessly, diet with discipline, or down gallons of trendy, slimming, “no bloat” tea, but sometimes, there’s not much you can do at home to get your stomach as flat as you’d like it to be.
 If you are fighting to slim the excess, loose skin that protrudes from your lower abdomen, a mini tummy tuck can be the slim stomach solution you’ve been dreaming of.

 In just a few hours, Dr. Brown can not only remove your excess skin but also tighten your abdominal wall, delivering you a toned, attractive stomach.
-To learn more about your candidacy for a transformative, nearly scar-free mini tummy tuck, contact either of Dr. Brown’s conveniently located offices in La Jolla or Coronado for a consultation.
+To learn more about your candidacy for a transformative, nearly scar-free mini tummy tuck, contact either of Dr. Brown’s conveniently located offices in La Jolla, Coronado, or Del Mar for a consultation.

 About Mini Tummy Tucks

 A partial abdominoplasty, or mini tummy tuck, is specifically designed to correct the appearance of bulging in the lower part of a patient’s abdomen, below the belly button.
 The procedure commonly entails liposuction, but because less work is required than a full tummy tuck, the required incision is generally smaller; a mini tummy tuck can be nearly scarless.
 Due to the fact that Dr. Brown’s work would focus on the lower part of the abdomen, a mini tummy tuck does not reposition a patient’s belly button.

 While a mini tummy tuck is an ideal procedure for patients with bulging in the lower abdomen who wish to remove a moderate amount of skin, it is not the right body sculpting technique for every patient.
 If a patient has significant amounts of excess skin on their entire abdomen or wants to see improvement or tightening of the muscles above their belly button, they may be better treated by a full abdominoplasty.